-Matthew A. Pearson concentrates on patent litigation.
-He works on cases in a range of technologies, including antibody therapies, pharmaceuticals, chemistry, biotechnology and medical devices.
+Matthew A. Pearson litigates patent cases across a range of technologies, including pharmaceuticals, chemistry, biotechnology and medical devices, with a particular focus on biologics and antibody technology.

 Practice & Background